amosmos/laravel-cli-create-user/README.md

 If you're installing the package on Laravel 5.5 or higher, you're done (The package uses Laravel's auto package discovery).

-If you're using Laravel 5.4 or less, install the `BOAIdeas\CreateUser\CreateUserServiceProvider` service provider:
+If you're using Laravel 5.4 or less, add the `BOAIdeas\CreateUser\CreateUserServiceProvider` service provider to your providers array:

 ```php
 // config/app.php